Tinkerforge/doc/en/source/Software/IPConnection_VBNET.rst

  Can return the following states:

  * IPConnection.CONNECTION_DISCONNECTED (0): No connection is established.
- * IPConnection.CONNECTION_CONNETED (1): A connection to the Brick Daemon or the WIFI/Ethernet Extension  is established.
+ * IPConnection.CONNECTION_CONNECTED (1): A connection to the Brick Daemon or the WIFI/Ethernet Extension  is established.
  * IPConnection.CONNECTION_PENDING (2): IP Connection is currently trying to connect.